Walker uses power next governor may not have to seal deal

 "This is a pretty good Christmas going forward," Walker said at the announcement attended by plant workers.
 "We didn't just save your jobs for the short term, this is about a long-term commitment."

-Kimberly-Clark originally asked for resolution by the end of September but agreed to wait to make a final decision about the plant until after the Legislature acted.
+Dallas-based Kimberly-Clark originally asked for resolution by the end of September but agreed to wait to make a final decision about the plant until after the Legislature acted.
 Republicans failed to muster enough votes in the Senate for the original bill, which was not voted upon during the lame-duck session last week.

 Opponents cast the original $100 million measure as a corporate giveaway and said the government shouldn't be picking winners and losers.
 But supporters said it was worth the cost to save the jobs and increased economic activity that keeping it open would generate.